Chittagong University Central Students' Union: 2025 Constitution

 The president of CUCSU is the university's chancellor.

 Elected officials are sworn to uphold the spirit of the Liberation War, democratic movements (including the July 2024 uprising), and religious values as part of the constitution.

-List of CUCSU Leaders
+List of CUCSU leaders

-By default, the Vice-Chancellor of the university serves as the President of CUCSU.
-The members directly elect the Vice President (VP), General Secretary (GS), and other representatives through voting.
+The vice-chancellor of the university is the ex-officio president of CUCSU.
+The president nominates a faculty member as treasurer.
+Students directly elect the remaining 17 members of the governing committee.